saascipes/file-watcher-data-pipline/README.md

         - Now set the runtime variables for the "File Watcher" job as follows:

             ```
-            instanceNameTag = the name tag to assign to the EC2 instance that will process the files
+            instanceNameTag = the name tag to assign to the EC2 instance that will process the files, e.g. "file-analyzer"
             NumInstances = 1
             ImageId = ami-0fcfc80303c1faf87
             sgAPIAccessKeySecret = [your api access key secret from step 2.2.2]